Philadelphia Transportation

 African American Heritage: Freedom’s Trail

-DESCRIPTION: Retrace the trail of Black soldiers who fought in the Revolutionary War and the Underground Railroad via a self-guided, auto tour; sponsored by Valley Forge Convention and Visitors Bureau
+DESCRIPTION: Retrace the trail of Black soldiers who fought in the Revolutionary War and the Underground Railroad via a self-guided, auto tour.
+It is sponsored by the Valley Forge Convention and Visitors Bureau.

 ADDRESS: 1000 First Avenue – Suite 101, King of Prussia, PA